Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ## Business and Trade

+primitive trade, dead weight loss, coordinating over time, this is another example of needing trust

+---v

+## Business and Trade 2

+TODO the three vertical slides i nthis column need to tell the story more clearly.
+We're trying to look at business, trade, money, finance as an example or case study, then generalize to contracts.

 One example is money, it allows strangers to coordinate over time because they don't have to hunt down the same person later to get the second half of the trade.
 They know that everyone else around them will accept the money for whatever goods and services they choose.
 In some ways the thing that is used for money is just a matter of convention.
 One thing we're going to try to do is make some improvements on money itself.

 ```